 Journal of Cell and Developmental Biology is an open access, peer reviewed periodical that focuses on the evolution, development, growth, regeneration, and functions of the cells while tracing the disorders it may attract.
 The journal thus underlines the importance of addressing cell disorders that may lead to a plethora of other chronic diseases, including cancer.
 The Journal of Cell and Developmental Biology caters to the interests of the cytologists, radio-oncologists, clinical practitioners, general physicians, hematologists, students, researchers and academicians.
-The journal thus includes a wide spectrum of topic for study, including Cell biology, Developmental biology, Cell differentiation, Regeneration, Allometry, Pluripotency, Cell signaling, Leucopenias Lymphocytopenia, Blood cell, Cellular communication, Germ cell, and Cancer cell.
+The journal thus includes a wide spectrum of topic for study, including Cell biology, Developmental biology, Cell differentiation, Regeneration, Allometry, Pluripotency, Cell signaling, Leucopenias, Lymphocytopenia, Cellular communication, Germ cell, and Cancer cell.

 Cell therapy (also called cellular therapy or cytotherapy) is therapy in which cellular material is injected into a patient, this generally means intact, living cells.